 You’ll want to help, of course, but it’s not always easy.
 You can’t force too-small shorts to fit again, and you can’t have Baby walking around the grocery store with holes in their shirt.
 You may find yourself in a situation where you need to, somehow, convince Baby that it’s time to stop wearing their favorite thing.
 Convincing Baby and helping them cope with the loss of a favorite item can take a few different forms.

 Sometimes a clean break is the best option.
-One day her favorite dinosaur shirt is here, the next day it’s gone.
+One day their favorite dinosaur shirt is here, the next day it’s gone.
 Who knows where it went!
 But hey, look at this giraffe shirt – pretty cool, huh?
 Soon enough, you’ll have a new favorite for Baby.
 And if not…maybe keep the dinosaur shirt in your closet for a little while, just in case.

 If you don’t want to keep a clothing item but don’t want to get rid of it, just change what it is!
 An old shirt can become part of a blanket, a cover for a pillow, or just a shirt for a stuffed animal.
 Shoes, pants, and dresses are a little trickier, but there are tons of suggestions for repurposing children’s clothing items online.
-If you have too many outgrown clothes to upcycle, try asking Baby what she would think about giving her beloved item to another child who needs it.
+If you have too many outgrown clothes to upcycle, try asking Baby what they would think about giving their beloved item to another child who needs it.
 Maybe it can become someone else’s favorite piece of clothing!